Institutional Animal Care and Use Committee (IACUC)

 • All individuals must complete the training and occupational health requirements prior to handling live vertebrate animals in research and teaching

-• PIs are responsible for ensuring each lab member receives hands-on training for any procedure that lab member will be performing.
-Training may be performed by the PI, a designated and experienced lab member, an experienced colleague or as arranged ith the Office of the Campus Veterinarian/vivaria staff.
-Lab members should not attempt procedures they have not received training for or do not yet feel confident in performing.
+• PIs are responsible for ensuring each laboratory member receives hands-on training for any procedure they perform.
+Training may be performed by the PI, a designated and experienced laboratory member, an experienced colleague, or as arranged with the Office of the Campus Veterinarian.
+Laboratory members should not attempt procedures they have not received training for or do not yet feel confident in performing.

 • AUPs and implementation by investigators must minimize potential pain and distress by:

-• Ensuring lab members have been trained appropriately and are competent in the procedure and also familiar with how to determine if hte animal is experiencing pain or distress
+• Ensuring laboratory members have been trained appropriately, are competent in the procedure, and are familiar with determining if the animal is experiencing pain or distress.

-• All lab members being familiar with and adhering to the approved AUP
+• All laboratory members are familiar with and have access to the latest approved AUP.

-• All anesthesia, analgesia, monitoring and animal care being performed according to the AUP
+• All procedures, including the use of anesthesia, analgesia, and animal monitoring, are performed according to the AUP.

-• Collaborations involving treatment of animals under more than one AUP must be clearly described within an AUP
+• Collaborations involving the treatment of animals under more than one AUP must be approved on an AUP.

-• The IACUC must be aware of and have approved the sequence of all treatments a single animal will be exposed to
+• IACUC must be aware of and have approved the sequence of all treatments a single animal will be exposed to undergo.

-• PIs should be familiar with UCR IACUC policies and procedures
+• PIs and laboratory staff listed on an approved AUP should be familiar with UCR IACUC policies and guidelines.